 Blockchain introduces a performance penalty because of its verification method.
 This clearly means that you should avoid blockchain where fast execution time is an essential factor.
 Databases are a great choice where the critical business process needs to be supported or scaled at the same time.
 The read and write process is also not simple when it comes to the blockchain, which makes the database more desirable for general purpose application.

 In short, choose blockchain if you are looking for trust, transparency, and verification.
 Database, on the other hand, is ideal for high-performance apps or services.
 It is also an excellent choice for apps that require scalability.
-If you want to understand blockchain more thoroughly, you should check out our free blockchain course now!
+If you want to understand blockchain more thoroughly, you should check out our blockchain courses now!